 - Almond flour: Use super fine blanched almond flour for this cake recipe.
-If you use almond meal, then the texture will be very different – though it may work.
+Store-bought or homemade almond flour works.
+If you use almond meal, then the texture will be very different, though it may work.
 You could sub cashew flour or sunflower seed flour for a nut-free option ( I haven’t tried either, so I can’t guarantee results).

 - Carrots: Use finely grated carrots without squeezing out any excess moisture.
 Pre-shredded carrots will likely be too dry.
 Use leftover carrots to make carrot cake baked oatmeal!

 - Butter: For greasing the cake tin.
 Cooking spray is not enough to prevent sticking.

 - Flavorings: I used vanilla extract and ground cinnamon.
 You can enhance the flavor with a dash of ginger, clove, cardamom, and/or nutmeg.
 But no need to use them if they’re not already in your pantry.

 - Nuts: Use pecans or walnuts, finely chopped.
 Feel free to omit them if preferred, but I prefer with!

 - Coconut flakes: I used unsweetened long coconut flakes – some within the cake and some for the topping.
 If you want the cake to be sweeter, then feel free to use sweetened.